robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-5-ect-video.md

 and checking for understanding as this is core knowledge which will be built upon later in the unit.
 I want to ensure that every pupil has a solid understanding of the content and embeds the ideas into their long-term memory.
-I'm going to ask questions and pupils will show me their answers on whiteboards and this is a routine that is now really well-established.
+I’m going to ask questions and pupils will show me their answers on whiteboards and this is a routine that is now really well-established.
 And I want to check that pupils know the following:

 - To know that a producer is a living thing that produces its own food from sunlight
 - To know that a consumer is a living thing that doesn’t make its own food and gets its energy from eating either plants or animals
 - To know that a primary consumer eats the producer _"Okay, so the last time we did some work on this, we did some thinking about food chains.
 Now food chains are an energy transfer from one species to another and all living things need energy for growth and for health.
-Now we're just going to check some of your knowledge on that before we build on it with new content and so we're going to do a retrieval quiz._
+Now we’re just going to check some of your knowledge on that before we build on it with new content and so we’re going to do a retrieval quiz._

-_In a moment, you're going to see some questions on the board.
-There'll be three options to choose from, one of those will be correct.
-So you're going to have A, B and C and only one will be correct.
-To show me what you're thinking, I want you to write down the letter on the whiteboard of the response that you think is the correct answer.
+_In a moment, you’re going to see some questions on the board.
+There’ll be three options to choose from, one of those will be correct.
+So you’re going to have A, B and C and only one will be correct.
+To show me what you’re thinking, I want you to write down the letter on the whiteboard of the response that you think is the correct answer.
 And then I will count down as usual from three, two, one, and then say, show me._

-_So if you get your whiteboard and pen and you'll have 20 seconds to do that and then show me you're ready by folding your arms and facing this way.
+_So if you get your whiteboard and pen and you’ll have 20 seconds to do that and then show me you’re ready by folding your arms and facing this way.
 Okay.
 Go._

 _[Pupils get whiteboards ready]_

-_&nbsp;Right, so we've got question one here, and we're thinking about what is the definition of a producer?
+_&nbsp;Right, so we’ve got question one here, and we’re thinking about what is the definition of a producer?
 Option A is: A living thing that does not produce its own food.
 Is it B: A living thing that produce its own food from sunlight, nutrients and water?
-Or is it option C: A living or non-living thing that produces its own food from sunlight, nutrients, and water.
-You've got five seconds to write your answer on your whiteboard.
+Or is it option C: A living or non-living thing that produces its own food from sunlight, nutrients, and water. you’ve got five seconds to write your answer on your whiteboard.
 Three, two, one, show me._

 _[Pupils hold their white boards up and teacher scans the class]_

 _Okay.
-Demi, now you've chosen option B, just talk me through why you didn't choose option C._
+Demi, now you’ve chosen option B, just talk me through why you didn’t choose option C._

 _[Pupil gives response]_

 _Okay.
-Great, I'm really pleased that you pulled out the fact that a producer is a living thing that produces its own food.
+Great, I’m really pleased that you pulled out the fact that a producer is a living thing that produces its own food.
 Great.
-Alright everyone, so here's our next question.
+Alright everyone, so here’s our next question.
 Which animal in this food chain is the secondary consumer?_

 _(A) Grass&nbsp;&nbsp;&nbsp;&nbsp; (B) Caterpillar&nbsp;&nbsp; (C) Black Widow Spider&nbsp;_